Giacomo Altoè

-Giacomo Altoè (born 5 October 2000) is an Italian Ferrari racing driver.
-Having previously competed in the Italian F4 Championship and TCR Middle East Series amongst others.
+Giacomo Altoè (born 5 October 2000) is an Italian racing driver competing in the IMSA SportsCar Championship for DragonSpeed.

+Altoè is the 2018 Lamborghini Super Trofeo Europe and World Final champion, 2018 Italian GT champion, 2019 International GT Open champion and 2024 Ferrari Challenge Europe champion.

 Racing career

-Altoè began his career in 2015 in Karting.
-In 2016 he switched to the Italian F4 Championship making his circuit racing debut, during the season he took six points finishes, on his way to finishing twenty-second in the standings.
+Altoè began his career in 2015 in karting.
+In 2016, he switched to the Italian F4 Championship making his circuit racing debut, during the season he took six points finishes, on his way to finishing twenty-second in the standings.
 He switched to the TCR Middle East Series for 2017, starting the season at the second round with Top Run Motorsport, before switching to Liqui Moly Team Engstler for the last round.
 He finished the season fifth in the standings, taking two podiums.

+Altoè racing in the TCR International Series at Monza in 2017.

-In March 2017 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for WestCoast Racing.
+In March 2017, it was announced that Altoè would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for WestCoast Racing.
 But he switched to M1RA for the round in Buriram - that was his final weekend of the year in the international field.

+Personal life

+Altoè lives in San Marino and has raced under a Sammarinese licence.